 “The Viessmann Group from Allendorf, Germany has played an important role as a partner with UW Oshkosh by supplying biodigester technology to the campus, which helps us aim for our sustainability goals.
-Producing our own energy by reusing waste sets an example for higher education institutions throughout the country,” said Tom Sonnleitner, vice chancellor of Administrative Services at UW Oshkosh.
+Producing our own energy by reusing waste sets an example for higher education institutions throughout the country,” said Tom Sonnleitner, vice chancellor of Finance and Administration at UW Oshkosh.

 According to the Sierra Club, efforts from building green to saving water to offering hundreds of sustainability related classes are among the things considered when ranking schools.

 Factors that helped the institutions at the top of Sierra’s list include: dining halls that serve organic, local foods; waste systems that divert trash away from landfills; transportation options that keep students and staff out of cars; academic programs that are heavily eco-focused; and strong methods in place to conserve water and energy.

 Innovations in sustainability are integrated into many University functions and operations at UW Oshkosh, Kermath said.
 Actions involve reducing consumption and wastes, generating and purchasing renewable energy, curbing pollution, green building and purchasing, and sustainable landscapes.

 UW Oshkosh is committed to progressively reducing its ecological footprint and fashioning a durable and better world through its academic mission by infusing sustainability into the curriculum, outreach and research.

 UW Oshkosh practices a commitment to sustainability through the University’s general education program—the University Studies Program (USP), which charges students to, among other questions, respond to “How do people understand and create a more sustainable world?”